songj96/Low-Power-Rechargable-Pantry-Scale/README.md

 These scales were connected to HomeAssistant, but they can be used in other contexts.

 These scales only have to run for a few seconds every hour.
 It is possible to configure the run duration and sleep duration within the .yaml files.
+With the current settings and a 3000mAh lipo battery, they run for around 10-14 days on a single charge.

 Today, it is likely better to use low-power bluetooth, but at the time, this worked well enough.